 Here is how it works.

-The procedure is usually mechanical, involving rote behavior and very little decision making or choice.
+The procedure is usually mechanical, involving rote behaviour and very little decision making or choice.
 The teachers rarely explain why the work is being assigned, how it might connect to other assignments, or what the idea is that lies behind the procedure or gives it coherence and perhaps meaning or significance.
 Available textbooks are not always used, and the teachers often prepare their own dittos or put work examples on the board.
 Most of the rules regarding work are designations of what the children are to do; the rules are steps to follow.
 These steps are told to the children by the teachers and are often written on the board.
 The children are usually told to copy the steps as notes.
 These notes are to be studied.
-Work is often evaluated not according to whether it is right or wrong but according to whether the children followed the right steps.
+Work is often evaluated not according to whether it is right or wrong but according to whether the children followed the right steps (Anyon 1980).

 By contrast, children from elite families are aimed at positions of power and corporate responsibility.
 They are trained to be the “leaders” and decision makers and their education reflects exactly their future position in the labour force.
 As Anyon writes,